alxdb/minirend/readme.md

 # Minirend

-A tiny renderer, barely and abstraction over opengl.

-Provides a Renderable abstract class for creating renderable objects.
+A Little renderer, wraps up a lot of bootstrap code for writing openGL.